remotion-dev/remotion/packages/docs/docs/deployproject.md

 ---
-id: deployproject
+id: deploysite
-title: deployProject()
+title: deploySite()
-slug: /lambda/deployproject
+slug: /lambda/deploysite
 ---

 Takes a Remotion project, bundles it and uploads it to an S3 bucket.
 Once uploaded, a Lambda function can render any composition in the Remotion project by specifying the URL.